oddbird/greenmud/greenmud.md

 ------

 Shadow, shadow, park and shadow.
 JJ sits beneath the trees and sings his song.
 All along.
 All along.
 In the park that made him strong.

 ------

 Monday: Clear skies.
 Unearth the little bugger.

 ------

-Christmas is just around the corner and JJ can’t complain, much to his chagrin.When the TV comes on it’s all tinsel and tinseltown, snowstorms and snowstormstown - white and white and white and whiter.
+Christmas is just around the corner and JJ can’t complain, much to his chagrin.
+When the TV comes on it’s all tinsel and tinseltown, snowstorms and snowstormstown - white and white and white and whiter.
 Teeth and smiles and babies in strollers.

 JJ goes for a walk instead.